neuroidss/lab-governance/README.md

 - Dealing with the bank
 - Securing our financial operations and tax payments
 - Developing and operating financial and controlling processes
+- Planning and keeping cash-flow
+- Deciding about non-human insurance plans
+- Approving all spending over 200 EUR to secure the cash-flow

 Domains:
 - Accountant